Shape

 engine {

-source = "/home/users/iac-engines/my-custom-plugin"
+source = "/home/users/iac-engines/my-custom-engine"

-# Optionally set metadata for the plugin.
+# Optionally set metadata for the engine.

 meta = {